- What is the history of the school and where is it located?

-The assigned textbooks are ones used in traditional law schools.
-The casebook used in our first year course on Torts would be a good one to look at to get a feel for the level of difficulty involved in the written material required for our program.
-This is the Prosser/Wade casebook by Foundation Press.
+The assigned casebooks are the same as those typically used at traditional law schools.
+The casebook for the first year course on Torts would be a good one to look at to get a feel for the level of difficulty involved in the written material required for the program.
+This is the Schwartz, Kelly, Partlett casebook by Foundation Press.

-May I enroll in the law study program and register with the California Bar without any prior college credit?
+May I enroll in the law study program and register as a law student with the State Bar of California Bar without any prior college credit?

 Yes.
-The California Committee of Bar Examiners and our school will accept adequate scores on each of three, or in some situations five, 90 minute CLEP tests in lieu of prior college credit (Click here to see: State Bar College Equivalency Policy).
-English Composition or English Composition with Essay must be taken and a score of at least 50 must be obtained.
+The Committee of Bar Examiners of the State Bar of California and the school will accept adequate scores on each of three, or in some situations five, 90 minute CLEP tests in lieu of prior college credit (Click here to see: State Bar College Equivalency Policy).
+College Composition must be taken and a score of at least 50 must be obtained.
 In addition, two other examinations, each designed to correspond to semester courses of 6 semester hours each, or four other examinations, each designed to correspond to semester courses of 3 semester hours each, can be selected from any of the following subjects: